jai-x/jai-x.github.io/ideas.md

+- [ ] A readonly static HTML/CSS version of the Tube map, viewable on mobile
 - [ ] A review of the movie Tommorrowland (2015)
 - [ ] A page to interactively view mathematical transform (like the Fourier transform video from 3B1B)
 - [x] A webpage like jetsetradio.live but for Burnout music